 Maury Island Incident Mural

 In June of 1947, weeks before the infamous Roswell incident, Fred Crisman and Harold Dahl had a close encounter off the shores of Des Moines.
 Allegedly, a group of UFOs rained down a metallic substance on their boat, injuring one and killing Dahl’s beloved dog!
-Discover the art mural that displays the entire event.
+Discover the art mural, commissioned by John White and created by Zach Paul, that displays the entire event.

 Watch the Seattle Southside Scenes Video on the Maury Island Incident Mural